3.16 – Behavior Support Strategies and Plans

 Hierarchy of Interventions

 The development of behavioral support strategies following a thorough assessment of an individual’s needs may involve a number of interventions.
-The primary focus of behavior support should be on the development of positive skills and proactive strategies chosen to promote growth and development while minimizing the health and safety risks of maladaptive behaviors.
+The primary focus of behavior support strategies is the proactive creation of supportive environments that enhance an individual’s quality of life by understanding and respecting their needs and expanding opportunities for them to communicate and exercise choice and control through identification and implementation of positive measures.
+These strategies should encourage positive skills and proactive strategies chosen to promote growth and development while minimizing the health and safety risks of maladaptive behaviors.
 The following areas outline the range of behavioral support strategies as they increase from low risk/low restrictiveness to high risk/aversive.

 Development of Positive Behaviors

 A key aim of the Behavior Support Plan (BSP) is to help the individual develop positive behaviors to use in replacement of the undesirable behaviors that the plan is trying to decrease.
 If it is difficult to figure out what positive behaviors you wish to increase then consider revisiting your functional assessment and/or conducting a motivational assessment.
 These assessments should help identify the potential driving forces for the undesirable behaviors.
 Once we know the motivating forces that information can be useful in finding behaviors that help the individual expand their behavioral repertoire and develop more adaptive behaviors.
 Although, strategies will have much information about the reactive pptions to utilize when faced with undesirable behaviors the most important part of the plan will be creating positive opportunities for the individual to develop and learn more effective ways of coping with their environment and learning new behaviors that can achieve the same motivational ends.

 Many of the positive skill/behavior strategies target one of the following three goals:

 - Reinforce and teach alternative behaviors that serve the same function or meet the same need as the target behavior.